malteschmitz/gosu-morse/README.md

 ## TODO

+* map full screen switcher to F11 menu item
 * swap left and right paddle (and key and tree) and display key assignment for left, right and return
-* Use Gosu.record to speed up tree drawing
+* Use Gosu.record to speed up tree and menu drawing
 * pause (pause everything and freeze screen)

 ## Further Ideas